Leonardo Da Vinci Facts

-He was the child of a respected notary, who is a person who can do all sorts of legal things, and a young peasant woman, but he was raised by his single father and stepmothers.
+He was the child of a respected notary – which is a person who can do all sorts of legal things – and a young peasant woman.
+However, he was raised by his single father and stepmothers.

-At 14 he learnt and worked for an artist Verrocchio, where he learnt loads of technical skills, including metalworking, leather arts, carpentry, drawing and sculpting.
+At the age of 14, he worked for an artist called Verrocchio, under whom he learned loads of technical skills including metalworking, leather arts, carpentry, drawing and sculpting.

-Dozens of paintings and projects were never completed.
+Dozens of paintings and projects of his were never completed.

 Leonardo was one of the first Italians to use oil paint.
 He was left-handed and used a mirror to write backwards because a quill pen was easier to pull from right to left than actually push it.